ziauddin14/human-healthcare-next/README.md

 # 🏥 Human Healthcare

+## 🌓 Theme Notice
+This project was originally designed to support both Light and Dark modes.
+Due to instability in theme synchronization across pages, the theme toggle has been temporarily disabled.
+The site is now locked to Dark Mode for a consistent and polished UI.

+✅ Fully responsive
+✅ Optimized for mobile and desktop
+✅ All animations, skeletons, and SEO settings remain unaffected

+_Toggle can be re-enabled in a future iteration if required._

 A modern, responsive healthcare web platform built with Next.js 16, featuring dark/light theming, smooth animations, and comprehensive SEO optimization.

 ## ✅ Project Overview